plone/training/installation.rst

     Installation is different on every system.

-* use a Python that comes pre-installed in your operating system (most Linuxes and Mac OS X have one)
+* use a Python that comes pre-installed in your operating system (most Linux Distributions and Mac OS X have one)
 * use the `python buildout <https://github.com/collective/buildout.python>`_
 * building Linux packages
 * `homebrew <http://mxcl.github.io/homebrew/>`_ (Mac OS X)